 “What a waste.
 I was craving that ice cream.”
 My father shakes his head in time to the heart monitor.
 The he peers over the bed at me.
 “Are you tired?” he asks.
 “You must be tired.”

 I feel many things, but exhaustion is not one of them.
-“I’m OK, dad,” I say.
+“I’m okay, dad,” I say.
 “Do you want me to find you a little something?”

 He waves the arm without IVs.
 “I’m fine.
 Don’t worry about me.”

 But I stand up and gather my purse.
 I’m grateful for the break, for a task.
-“I’ll go see what the cafeteria has, OK?”
+“I’ll go see what the cafeteria has, okay?”
 I nod at him.
 “It’s no problem.”